Late Time Phenomena in $f(T,\mathcal{T})$ Gravity Framework: Role of $H_0$ Priors: Mathematical formalism

 The Greek indices denote space-time coordinates, while the capital Latin indices indicate tangent space-time coordinates. \( \eta_{AB} \) denotes the Minkowski space-time and the tetrad fields satisfy the orthogonality condition \( e^{\mu}_{\,\,\,\, A} e^{B}_{\,\,\,\,\mu} = \delta_A^B \).
 Employing the Weitzenb$\ddot{o}$ck connection as a framework for \( f(T,\mathcal{T}) \) gravity, we can define

-where \( \omega^{A}_{\,\,\, B \mu} \) represents a flat spin connection that guarantees invariance under Lorentz transformations, which stems directly from the indices of the tangent space.
+where \( \omega^{A}_{\,\,\, B \mu} \) represents a spin connection that guarantees invariance under Lorentz transformations, which stems directly from the indices of the tangent space.
+The most general spin connection that results in zero curvature is the purely inertial spin connection

+where $\Lambda^{\,A}_C$ is a local Lorentz transformation matrix.
+The following represents solely the effects of inertia, as it relies only on the selection of the frame.
+Nevertheless, it is not uniquely defined because it depends solely on the choice of the observer, signified by a Lorentz matrix.
+Specifically, different spin connections indicate various inertial effects for the observer, which do not influence the field equations.
 On the other hand, the spin connections used in GR are not flat \cite{misner1973gravitation} because they depend on the tetrads.
 In TG, the equations governing motion incorporate both gravitational and local degrees of freedom, depicted by the pair of tetrads and spin connections.
 Now, the torsion tensor characterized by the anti-symmetric part of the Weitzenb$\ddot{o}$ck connection can be described as,

 The torsion tensor exhibits covariance under diffeomorphisms and Lorentz transformations.
 Provided that the torsion tensor has been correctly contracted, the torsion scalar can be represented as,

 The action in TG is based on the teleparallel Lagrangian \( T \) and the \( f(T) \) gravity extends this Lagrangian to an arbitrary function \( f(T) \).
 The action of \( f(T,\mathcal{T}) \) gravity \cite{Harko_2014a} is,